Concentration of Measure and Large Random Matrices with an application to Sample Covariance Matrices: Spectral distribution of the sample covariance

-where the concentration occurs in the normed vector space $\mathcal M_{p,m}$ endowed with the Frobenius norm. \end{assumption} The parameters of the concentration $C$ and $c$ cannot be preserved throughout the different concentrations of the quantities that will be mentioned in this paper.
-However to lighten the expression of the result we will abusively keep the notations $C$ and $c$ to designate slight modifications of the original $C$ and $c$ by numerical constants. \begin{remarque}
+\end{assump} The parameters of the concentration $C$ and $c$ cannot be preserved throughout the different concentrations of the quantities that will be mentioned in this paper.
+However to lighten the expression of the result we will abusively keep the notations $C$ and $c$ to designate slight modifications of the original $C$ and $c$ by numerical constants. { \begin{remark} It is at this point important to recall that, in practice, we wish the above concentration to hold for realistic datasets $(x_1,\ldots, x_n)$ where the $x_i$ may belong different distribution classes, thereby entailing a possibly multi-modal distribution for the $x_i$'s, which has no reason to be concentrated (in particular, if the distance between the statistical means of the classes is larger that $O(\sqrt p)$, we can be sure concentration does not hold).
+Yet, by considering ``unsorted'' data vectors $x_1,\ldots,x_n$, even possibly with unfixed class sizes, one may still assume the weaker assumption that $X \propto^T_{\mathfrak S_n} C e^{- \cdot\,^q /c}$ where the action of $\mathfrak S_n$ is a permutation of the columns.
+Indeed, as all the functionals of $X$ considered in this section are actually functionals of $XX^T/n$ (thus invariant permutation of the columns of $X$), all the upcoming results remain valid.